pantaluna/esp32-mjd-starter-kit/README.md

 The components can roughly be divided in 3 groups:

-1. Related to programmming in the C language (which has its own quirks as all other programming languages).
+1. Related to programming in the C language (which has its own quirks as all other programming languages).
 Example: linked lists.

 2. Related to the ESP32 environment and the specifics of embedded systems.
 Examples: an easy Wifi component.
 They make those ESP-IDF features easier to use.